Small Farms Making a Difference

 What if I forget my user name or password?

-If you forget your password or user name go to the your account page and click “I forgot my password” and enter your email address.
-Your user name and a new password will be emailed to you.
+If you forget your password or user name go to the Open Food Network Login Page page and click the “Forgot Password?” tab, enter your email address, and click the “Reset Password” button.
+You will be sent an email with a link to reset your password.

 Back to the top